The technology under the hood

 - For security purposes, the BTC can only be moved out of the threshold-signature script every 150 Stacks/Bitcoin blocks (~24 hours), which is when the Stacks layer reaches Bitcoin finality and Stacks blocks can no longer be altered without changing Bitcoin history in a deep reorg.
 As a result, every 150 Bitcoin/Stacks blocks Stacks history becomes secured by the entire hash power of Bitcoin.

-Wrapped BTC yield products require the user to wrap BTC before participating in yield bearing activity.
-The BTC is held by a custodian or a collection of network nodes for the full duration of yield bearing activity, which introduces risk.
-Most Bitcoin holders rightly deem this risk to be too high for them to start earning yield on their BTC.
-At the same time, wrapping BTC may be considered a taxable event in some jurisdictions.
+Wrapped BTC yield products require the user to wrap BTC before participating in on-chain activity.
+The BTC is held by a custodian or network of nodes acting as custodians of the BTC for the full duration of yield bearing activity, which introduces risk.

 No. There is currently no blockchain or Bitcoin layer in operation that has the technical design to facilitate trustless and programmatic movement of BTC.
 Bitcoin lending pools on other chains would require users to wrap BTC before interacting with the protocol and unwrap BTC after interacting with the protocol, resulting in fees, friction and risks.